firebadnofire/yt-dlp-utils/README.md

 # Updating
 If your terminal outputs the following message:
-`Your softare is out of date!
+`Your software is out of date!
 Pull the latest repo to update!` that means you need to pull the latest version from github/gitlab.

 To do so, run `git clone https://github.com/FireBADnoFire/yt-dlp-utils.git` then cd into the `yt-dlp-utils` directory and run `sudo make uninstall` to remove old scripts.
 Then run `sudo make install` to install new scripts.